dbca-wa/wastd/docs/business_analysts.rst

     :alt: Turtle information management system overview

 This diagram shows a simlified ideal system architecture.
 Each core data stream is implemented in the Turtle Information Management System (TIM).
 TIMTAMS interacts with the data repository BioSys through the BioSys API.
 Other core systems also have an API.
 The APIs are accessible through an Enterprise Service Bus (ESB).
-An ESB is a phone network between APIs.
-Applications interact with data repositories through the ESB, like humans can talk to each other on the phone.
+An ESB is like a phone network between APIs: Applications interact with data repositories through the ESB, like humans can talk to each other on the phone.
-Requirements to TIMTAMS will be largely shared by all data streams.
+Requirements to TIMS will be largely shared by all data streams.

 .. _dm-data-entry:
 IT processes along the Data life cycle